-- whether the information is relevant to the position applied for; - whether the information is relevant to the applicant's suitability to work at the School or in an education setting; - whether the information could have an impact on the School's reputation (whether positive or negative); - whether the information calls into doubt the applicant's willingness or ability to uphold the School's commitment to safeguarding and promoting the welfare of children; - the length of time since the information became publicly available and whether the applicant's circumstances have changed since the information was published; - whether the information reveals a pattern of concerning behaviour; and the relevant circumstances and the explanation(s) offered by the applicant.
+- whether the information is relevant to the position applied for; - whether the information is relevant to the applicant's suitability to work at the School or in an education setting; - whether the information could have an impact on the School's reputation (whether positive or negative); - whether the information calls into doubt the applicant's willingness or ability to uphold the: - School's commitment to safeguarding and promoting the welfare of children; - the length of time since the information became publicly available and whether the applicant's circumstances have changed since the information was published; - · whether the information reveals a pattern of concerning behaviour; and - the relevant circumstances and the explanation(s) offered by the applicant.

-For successful candidates, the School will retain information generated through online searches for the duration of the individual's employment and in accordance with its Retention of Records Policy after employment ends.
+For successful candidates, the School will retain a record that an online search has been carried out, together with any relevant information generated through online searches for the duration of the individual's employment and in accordance with its Retention of Records Policy after employment ends.

-For unsuccessful candidates, the School retains the information generated from online searches for six months from the date on which they are informed their application was unsuccessful, after which it will be securely destroyed.
+For unsuccessful candidates, the School retains any relevant information generated from online searches for six months from the date on which they are informed their application was unsuccessful, after which it will be securely destroyed.